-- Learn Unix, stat: Soon, you will understand the infinit she pain and torture that is Windows, and you will be beggin lea for a release from the hell that is the NT software.
-Besid hell is the Unix Lab, your salvation to digital sanity.
-Get friend to give you a quick tutorial on how to run Unix. and you'll be doing your assignments without having to jum down the third floor balcony because your Java compile 1. crashed on your Windows system.
-The best way to lean unix is to write for mathNEWS, so become a mathNEWS code monkey and be saved! - NEVER use the toilet paper in the third floor washroom 3.
-That one-ply stuff isn't even suited for that bear featured in 4. that Bud Light commercial.
-Either bring your own or hold 5. it until you get back to your place.
-In any case, keep a nice soft roll of two-ply tissue hidden under your bed.
+- Learn Unix, stat: Soon, you will understand the infinite pain and torture that is Windows, and you will be begging for a release from the hell that is the NT software.
+Beside hell is the Unix Lab, your salvation to digital sanity.
+Geta friend to give you a quick tutorial on how to run Unix, and you'll be doing your assignments without having to jump down the third floor balcony because your Java compiler crashed on your Windows system.
+The best way to learn unix is to write for mathNEWS, so become a mathNEWS code monkey and be saved! - NEVER use the toilet paper in the third floor washroom: That one-ply stuff isn't even suited for that bear featured in that Bud Light commercial.
+Either bring your own or hold it until you get back to your place.
+In any case, keep a nice, soft roll of two-ply tissue hidden under your bed.
 Why under your bed?
 It's a commodity!
-There will be people caught unprepared, and they will pay a premium to use 1. toilet paper that won't cause a paper cut on their behinds
+There will be people caught unprepared, and they will pay a premium to use toilet paper that won't cause a paper cut on their behinds.

 UW is going to be what you make of it.
-Put some time into 2. meeting some friends, eat well, and make sure you don't go insane is a good thing.
-About that insanity part, you'll be in 3. sane beyond help soon, but keeping that sanity for as long as possible is important.
+Put some time into meeting some friends, eat well, and make sure you don't go insane is a good thing.
+About that insanity part, you'll be insane beyond help soon, but keeping that sanity for as long as possible is important.

-I guess that's it from the original Cornered Frosh and you've 4. already heard from my evil lacky, version 2.0.
-Muhahahahahahahaha ... hackcough
+I guess that's it from the original Cornered Frosh and you've already heard from my evil lacky, version 2.0.
+Muhahahahahahahaha ... hackcough joy tir Ui ho he

-Raymond CT Lai The Cornered Frosh v1.
-5. I'm getting too old for this ... not really ... meh mathNEWSquiz0
+Raymond CT La The Cornered Frosh v1.0 I'm getting too old for this... not really ... meh.

-PhysEd is no longer a required course for your degree, unles you are in AHS, of course.
-To supplement this, first-year course 1. will be placed all across campus to maximize the amount of exercise you will receive.
+PhysEd is no longer a required course for your degree, under you are in AHS, of course.
+To supplement this, first-year courses will be placed all across campus to maximize the amount of exercise you will receive.
 Also, there is a gym in the PAC, but it's usually filled with PhysEd keeners and nerds.